 tis the number of years

-mis the compounding frequency
+mis the frequency of compounding or interest capitalization

 Regarding the deposit (savings) interest rate:

 F = A * (1 + r / m)mt,

 The results of this calculator, due to rounding, should be considered as just a close approximation financially.
 For this reason, and also because of possible shortcomings, the calculator is created for advisory purposes only.